nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/rest-api/filtering.md

 ## Lookup Expressions

 Certain model fields (including, in Nautobot 1.4.0 and later, custom fields of type `text`, `url`, `select`, `integer`, and `date`) also support filtering using additional lookup expressions.
 This allows for negation and other context-specific filtering.

 These lookup expressions can be applied by adding a suffix to the desired field's name, e.g. `mac_address__n`.
 In this case, the filter expression is for negation and it is separated by two underscores.
 Below are the lookup expressions that are supported across different field types.

+### Nullable Fields

+The `isnull` lookup expression is automatically added when the following three conditions are met:

+1. A FilterSet that inherits `nautobot.apps.filters.BaseFilterSet`
+2. The model field is set to `Null = True`
+3. A model field that is or inherits from one of:
+    - `django.db.models.CharField`
+    - `django.db.models.DateField`
+    - `django.db.models.DecimalField`
+    - `django.db.models.ForeignKey`
+    - `django.db.models.FloatField`
+    - `django.db.models.IntegerField`
+    - `django.db.models.TextField`
+    - `django.db.models.UUIDField`

++/- 2.0.0
+    This feature was only added in Nautobot 2.0.0.

 ### Numeric Fields